-Here’s this months audio meditation.
-As we are doing all year, we focus on wholeness within ourselves and all our earth-kin.
+Here’s this month’s audio meditation.
+In it, we continue our focus on wholeness within ourselves and within every other kind of earth-kin…

-If you’d rather see the version of the meditation with images from nature, here’s the youtube version:
+If you’d rather experience this meditation with images of nature, here’s the YouTube version…